trimox/angular-mdc-web/docs/guide-angular-cli.md

 - [Step 3 - Import Angular MDC Sass](#step3)
 - [Step 4 - Import Angular MDC](#step4)

-> NOTE: This guide does not cover the usage of `yarn`.
+> NOTE: This guide does not cover the using `yarn`.

+## Requirements
+Angular MDC requires Angular 5, which itself requires TypeScript 2.4+ and RxJS 5.5.2+.

 ## <a name="step1"></a> Step 1: Install Angular CLI
 ```